-7.1 Eligibility
+8.1 Eligibility for maternity support leave

 The Scheme applies to all employees irrespective of their length of service with the Council.
 In most cases this will be the child's father or co-parent.
 However, in certain circumstances the mother may need to nominate an alternative person to be the primary provider of care or support on or around the time of the birth, for example, if the father is in the forces abroad.
 This individual is called the "nominated person" and is the person nominated by the mother to assist in the care of the child and to provide support to the mother at or around the time of birth.
 In all cases the employee applying for MSL will be expected to produce the original MATB1 which confirms the mother's expected date of childbirth.